gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

-# DevSecOps Organizations, Competencies and Teams
+# Establishing DevSecOps Organizations in the DoD

 ## Learning Objectives

 By the end of this lesson you will be able to:

-* Recognize the ability/need for roles to be fluid, because environments are dynamic
+* Recognize the ability and **need** for roles to be fluid, because environments are dynamic
 * Articulate Software Practitioner roles and teams
 * Define how to implement Software Practitioner teams within the Government
 * **BONUS:** Have a basic understanding of DevSecOps organization

+## Introduction

+A few disclaimers before diving into this lesson:
+* Each definition can be tailored, there are multiple ways to define each competency area.
+This is the definition for this course.
+* Each program may require different competencies, and all may not be required.
+* Remember industry is a critical partner that can help augment your internal organic (military and civilian) team and provide additional required expertise
+* Even if you have organic capability to cover all required competencies, your software acquisition team _is still_ a critical enabler
+* Review the following definitions with your team and re-define as necessary in your context. **A critical foundation is common understanding and lexicon across your team.**

 ## Basic DevSecOps Competency Areas

-First, let’s create a common language to talk about different roles, teams and organizations executing their mission using DevSecOps.
+Throughout this course, we will refer back to the definitions and build upon them in later lessons and modules.

 ### !callout-danger